Frequently Asked Questions:

 Note: The director of the MACT program may accept a maximum of nine semester hours earned at the graduate school of another regionally accredited university.
 Accounting course work completed more than three years prior to the first semester of enrollment in the MACT program will not be counted toward the MACT degree at St. Edward’s University, whether transferred or taken in residence.

-Graduate degree-seeking students who wish to enroll in graduate coursework at another regionally accredited college or university for transfer to St. Edward’s University must obtain pre-approval from the SMB Dean (certain criteria must be met in order to obtain approval – speak with your SMB graduate advisor, Natalia Quintanilla, for more information).
+Graduate degree-seeking students who wish to enroll in graduate coursework at another regionally accredited college or university for transfer to St. Edward’s University must obtain pre-approval from the SMB Dean (certain criteria must be met in order to obtain approval – speak with your MSB graduate advisor for more information).
 Once the course has been completed with a grade of B or better and St. Edward’s University has received an official transcript, the credit will be transferred to meet the university’s degree requirements.

 Q: How do I reapply to the graduate program or change graduate degree programs?

-In order to reapply to an SMB graduate program that you were previously admitted to, you must fill out a new application.
+In order to reapply to an MSB graduate program that you were previously admitted to, you must fill out a new application.
 We keep your transcripts on file, so you will not need to resubmit them.
 However, you will be required to complete a new essay explaining your absence and why you wish to return.
 If you have attended any educational institutions since your last attendance at St. Edward’s University, you will need to submit official transcripts from those institutions.
-Please contact the Center for Academic Progress for information on applying for readmission.
+Please contact Graduate Admissions for information on applying for readmission.

 Students wishing to apply to a new degree program (i.e. admitted to the MBA program but would like to switch to MSOLE) need to follow the aforementioned instructions; however, your essay should explain why you wish to change degree programs.
-Please contact the Center for Academic Progress for information on switching graduate programs.
+Please contact Graduate Admissions for information on switching graduate programs.

 Q: What do I need to do to change my MBA concentration?

 Please notify Natalia so that she may update your degree audit and discuss your new degree plan, including any potential changes.
-If you are interested in attempting a different degree program, you must apply to that program (i.e. MBA student wanting to switch to MSOLE).
+If you are interested in attempting a different degree program, you must apply to that program.

 Q: If I make a C in a class, can I re-take the class to “replace” the grade?

 Repeating a class does not erase the original grade from your transcript.
 While a C is considered to be a passing grade, a student who earns two C grades will be placed on academic probation; a student who earns three C grades will be dismissed from their program.
 If a student earns a grade of D or F in a required course, the course must be repeated.
 Students pursuing certain certificate programs may be required to earn a B or better in specific classes in order to qualify for certification.
-Review the Academic Standards, Probation and Dismissal rules in your Graduate Bulletin for additional information.
-Please ask Natalia if you have questions.
+Review the Academic Standards, Probation and Dismissal rules in the Graduate Bulletin for additional information.

 Q: Is there a timeframe in which I must finish my degree?